The prevalence of the Moorish Revival style is an indication that the divide between Islam and America and Muslim and Jew has not been perennial.

 Central Synagogue (Manhattan, NY)

 Manhattan’s Central Synagogue was constructed in 1872.
 The mid-Manhattan synagogue was declared a New York City landmark in 1966 and a national landmark in 1975.

 The Shrine Auditorium is a performance hall that also hosts Al Malaikah Temple, an affiliate of the Shriners fraternal organization.
 The present building was constructed in 1926, replacing a Shriners temple that was destroyed six years earlier.

 Built in 1872, the Olana estate was designed by Frederic Edwin Church, a landscape painter of the Hudson River School.
 Church was inspired by his travels in the Middle East and built this Moorish Revival estate along New York’s Hudson River.

 Altria Theater (Richmond, VA)

 The Altria Theater was constructed in 1927 as a headquarters for the local Shriners affiliate.
 It was known then as The Mosque.
-The building changed hands several times over the 20th century and is now home to a performance hall.
+The building, which features a striking Persian iwan and two minaret towers, changed hands several times over the 20th century and is now home to a performance hall.

 San Francisco’s Alhambra Theater featured two minaret-style towers.
 Originally constructed as a movie theater, the site is now home to a gym, though the integrity of the original building remains.
 The theater was declared a city landmark in 1996.